oycar/minus-plus/Example/Journals/The-Journal-File.md

 # State Records #

-Transactions and comments are the bulk of a journal file but other types of data are needed to complete a set of accounts, these are _state records_ which is the internal format _Minus Plus_ uses to write out its internal state in output _state files_; which can be used to record a set of accounts without the need of processing the journal files (typically this is quicker).
+Transactions and comments are the bulk of a journal file but other types of data are needed to complete a set of accounts, these include _state records_ which is the internal format _Minus Plus_ uses to write out its internal state in output _state files_; which can be used to record a set of accounts without the need of processing the journal files (typically this is quicker).
 Whilst not designed as a data input format it is useful to set certain fixed properties; such as a journal title, the location of documents linked to transactions and so on.